-Maureen D. Reynolds, PhDResearch Assistant Professor, Pharmaceutical Sciences
+Maureen D. Reynolds, PhDResearch Associate Professor, Pharmaceutical Sciences

 Dr. Reynolds earned her Ph.D. from the University of Pittsburgh School of Education in 1990 in Educational Psychology.
 She completed both pre-doctoral and post-doctoral fellowships in Alcohol Epidemiology through the University of Pittsburgh School of Medicine, Department of Psychiatry.